verdaux/BookNotes/Fact Machine/PoG China.md

 - [ ] By 1500 BCE out of many warring states emerged the earliest version of a Chinese state - the Shang dynasty
 - [ ] Protecting the motherland are Han people.
 90% of China's population today are Han
 - [ ] By 200 BCE China had expanded towards, but not reached, Tibet in the south-west, North to the grasslands of Central Asia and South all the way down to South China sea.
+- [ ] 221 - 207 BCE The Great wall of China (locally called the long wall) was first built by Qin dynasty.